moj-analytical-services/user-guidance/source/documentation/data-docs/curated-databases-docs/amazon-athena.md

 This will bring you to the Athena query editor.
 Here, you can:

-*   access and create databases, tables and views
+*   access and create databases and tables
+*   access and modify views
 *   write, run and save queries
 *   view and download query outputs to your local computer